 The project manager, who usually involves the quantity surveyor and planning engineer, is responsible for preparing the claim.
 The preparation of claims is very time-consuming and involves a lot of admin work.
 Surprisingly, contractors often try to avoid even minor costs for a little bit of advice, research, or a few templates, even though the claim is often about many thousands of Euros.

-What is the claim for extension of time?
+What is a Claim for Extension of Time?

 The contractor must notify the client in writing if a delay becomes apparent or has even occurred that could justify or necessitate an adjustment to the schedule baseline.
-The underlying event or the circumstance that may cause the delay must be described including the cause, the liability, and the impact and the extension must be requested.
-The request must be referenced to the corresponding contractual clause(s).
+The underlying delay event or the circumstance that may cause a delay must be described including the cause, the liability, and the impact and the extension must be requested.
+The request should be referenced to the corresponding contractual clause(s).

-This letter is evaluated by the client and leads to a written rejection or a change order.
-A template for such a notification (also referred to as a Change Request) is included in my claim package.
+The request letter is evaluated by the client and leads to a written rejection or a change order.
+A template for such a notification (also referred to as a Change Request) is included in my EoT template set.

-Sometimes contracts may require notifications to be submitted within a certain time, otherwise, they may be denied.
+Usually contracts require notifications to be submitted within a certain time, otherwise, they may be denied.
 Adhering to such deadlines increases the chances of success considerably.
 Disregard and late filing usually result in lengthy disputes, often involving legal departments.

 Detecting delays or disruptions can be a complicated and time-consuming process that needs to be done with great accuracy.
 The quality of the information provided and the records available are usually the keys to successful claims.
 The records must be conclusive, logically structured, and presented understandably.
-The claim must include the cause and the responsibility, as well as the extent of the delay suffered by the contractor as a direct result of the delay.
+The claim must include the cause and the liability, as well as the impact of the delay suffered by the contractor as a result of the delay.

 Proving delays in complex projects with schedules containing thousands of activities with many interfaces and many causes of delays and disruptions is a complicated process and involves many details.

 In basically all projects, everything revolves around detailed and accurate planning.
-Beside the project management plan and all the subsidiary plans, project managers and their teams particularly create three baselines.
+Beside the project management plan and all the subsidiary plans, project managers and their teams particularly rely on three baselines.